yogi1967/MoneydancePythonScripts/index.md

 ### My Python Extension and coding tips:
 -  <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/source/extension_tester/readme.txt">**Extension tips**: A readme.txt file that contains my tips on creating Python extensions and some coding tips....
+-  <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/launch-moneydance.sh">**Moneydance Launch Shell Script**: A MacOs shell script that launches Moneydance replicating the standard App launch sequence....
+But without Apple sandboxing restrictions...
+You can also therefore change much of the underlying 'environment' and java libraries...

 ### Source Code sites - you can freely read / review all my code